 For two decades, open-ocean profiling floats have been successfully tracking temperature and salinity.
 The Argo network boasts around 3,800 drifting floats worldwide, and the Southern Ocean Carbon and Climate Observations and Modeling (SOCCOM) project has roughly 200 floats in the Southern Ocean.
 All these floats collect data and send it back to shore within hours.

 Contrary to what the name might suggest, profiling floats don’t just passively float in the ocean – they move up and down.
 Open-ocean floats spend most of their time at 1,000 to 2,000-meter depths, rising to the surface every 10 days thanks to an engineered swim bladder.
 “The bladder is extendable, and all we’re doing is moving oil back and forth from inside to outside,” said Gene Massion, MBARI’s lead engineer on the project.
-Moving oil outside of the float and into the bladder increases its volume without changing the float’s mass, causing it to rise through the water.
-Moving oil back inside the float decreases the volume, and therefor the buoyancy, allowing the float to sink.
+Moving oil outside of the float and into the external bladder increases its volume without changing the float’s mass, causing it to rise through the water.
+Moving oil back inside the float decreases the volume, and therefore the buoyancy, allowing the float to sink.

 “These floats are a system that works,” said Ken Johnson, a Senior Scientist at MBARI.
 “There are thousands of profiling floats out in the ocean today, and there's no other system that can even approach those numbers that operates day in day out generating uniform data.
 They are also much cheaper, and don’t need nearly as much staff to operate or maintain as research vessels do.”